DiskInsideHead/gmod-animations-sit-cidle-fix/README.md

 1. Open sit_and_pose.blend

-2. Looked at the two variables sit_up_mod and sit_up_mod_plus. sit_up_mod is basic, the second sit_up_mod_plus is additive and affects the animations sit, sit_zen, sit_rollercoaster, pose_ducking_02 because they are located a little lower than the rest.
+2. Looked at the two variables sit_up_mod and sit_up_mod_plus. sit_up_mod is basic, the second sit_up_mod_plus is additive and affects the animations sit, sit_zen, sit_rollercoaster, pose_ducking_02 because they are located a little lower than the others.

 3. Changed the variables to the desired ones, clicked the arrow and export.